|Frequently Asked Questions

 - Plastic is not approved for a one-hour wall, does not meet NFGC for non-combustible material for venting and does not meet IMC 913.3 for dryer clearance to combustibles.

 Codes & Information

 Is The Dryerbox UL listed?
-Does it have any building approvals?
+Does it have any formal building or code approvals?

 Do you have any information on "Clothes Dryer Building

 Answer Although building codes vary from region to region, most municipalities adopt the International Code Council's building codes and for the most part include these restrictions.
 Many of them concur that the exception to the 35 foot minimum is when the appliance manufacturer's installation instructions specify maximum lengths with particular models.
 In this case, the make, model and installation instructions need to be provided to the building inspector and sometimes a permanently mounted sign or placard is placed behind the dryer identifying the overall length of the exhaust duct and the respective model that the house was approved with.
 A summary of the typical codes relating to dryer venting is as follows:

 I read a mechanical code that indicated a "cleanout"